 The Housing Revenue Account (HRA) is a ring-fenced Income and Expenditure account within the Statement of Accounts, showing the provision for Council housing.
-The HRA had a overspend of £0.0.85m against budget in 2021/22.
-This is a net position resulting from additional spend on repairs and maintenance offset by lower than budgeted contribution to provision for bad and doubtful debts and interest payable.
+The HRA had a surplus of £0.319m against budget in 2022/23.
+This is a net position resulting from improved interest rates on HRA balances.
 The source of funding for the HRA is shown graphically below.